jpcoding/CSNotes/cpp/cmake_notes.md

 ### Always full RPATH in CMAKE

-Note: spack uses rpath and spack dose not reply on `LD_LIBRARY_PATH` for external libraries.
+Note: spack uses rpath and spack dose not rely on `LD_LIBRARY_PATH` for external libraries.

 ```message(STATUS "Using Rpath for installation")
 set(CMAKE_SKIP_BUILD_RPATH FALSE)